alan-w25/google-local-data/README.md

 In the zipped data folder, there will already be examples in the data/ingested folder of these resulting files as well as examples of the actual raw json files, specifically from Pennsylvania local reviews.
 In this case, the meta-Pennsylvania.json has the business data and the review-Pennsylvania_10.json holds a subset of all the reviews in pennsylvania.
-The full review dataset may require greater processing power.
+The full review dataset may require greater processing power. <br><br>

+The raw data files themselves are too large to be committed so included are the end dataframes for the Pennsylvania subset.